Rae Dawn Chong: Pop culture references

 British-American rapper-producer MF DOOM recorded a song titled "Rae Dawn".
 It was released under the alias Viktor Vaughn, as a single from his third studio album Vaudeville Villain (some releases list the title as "Raedawn").
 The reference to Chong appears in the lyrics: "New drink, named it after Chong daughter".

+Rapper Redman mentions Chong in his 1994 song "Winicumuhround".

 Comedian Stephen Lynch also has a song about Chong—"R.D.C.
 (Opie's Lament)"—as the 12th track on his 2000 debut album A Little Bit Special.

-In "Love Song" by Alice in Chains (hidden track on their 1992 EP Sap), the name "Rae Dawn Chong" is repeated several times.

-In the television show Psych, the main characters Shawn and Gus have a "bi-annual Rae Dawn Chong marathon".
+Rae Dawn Chong's name is repeated several times during the hidden track "Love Song" on Alice In Chains' "Sap" EP.